Lawmakers push for higher pay for federal employees - NewsBreak

 Together they are backing the Fair Act, to give federal employees an 8.7% pay increase.

 “We’ve got to stop calling, by the way what I just did, which is a pay increase, which it is not.
 It’s fair pay,” Rep. Brian Fitzpatrick (R-Penn.) said.
-VIDEO: Suspects smash door, steal motorbikes from Broad Street dealership in Henrico County
+National News: Get the latest national headlines from WKRG News 5

 Fitzpatrick is one of the few Republicans supporting this bill, and he says this legislation would restore years of lost wage increases for federal employees.